lambda-science/IMPatienT/README.md

 # How To Use For Developpement Purpose (using Conda):
+1. Install Tesseract package:
+   `sudo apt install tesseract-ocr tesseract-ocr-fra`

-1. Clone the repository and create the conda environnement:
+2. Clone the repository and create the conda environnement:
    `git clone https://github.com/lambda-science/MYO-xIA-App.git`
    `conda env create -f environment_full.yml`
    Use `environment_simple.yml` if full is throwing errors.

-2. Activate the environnement
+3. Activate the environnement
    `conda activate myoxia`

-3. Initialize empty database:
+4. Initialize empty database:
    `flask db upgrade`

-4. Set Flask in development mode and launch the app
+5. Set Flask in development mode and launch the app
    `export FLASK_ENV=development`
    `flask run`

-5. Go to [127.0.0.1:5000/](http://127.0.0.1:5000/) in your web-browser and use the application.
+6. Go to [127.0.0.1:5000/](http://127.0.0.1:5000/) in your web-browser and use the application.

 ### Optional: